maraisr/dimples/README.md

 var code = (new t.Templicated(input, {views: './views/'})).code;

-// In the "views" directory, I'd have a Master.jade" file.
+// In the "views" directory, I'd have a Master.jade file.
 ```

 ## Exmaple Usuage using Vue